Dealing with the public and remaining calm under extreme levels of pressure are just some of the many aspects of a successful firefighter

 You need to be aged 18 or over to become a firefighter.
 After successful completion of an application form, you'll go through the standard national selection process called the National Firefighter Selection (NFS), as well as a Personal Qualities and Attributes (PQA) test to ensure you're suitable for the role.

-Applicants then move on to physical tests carried out in full firefighter uniform.
-The next step's an interview, and towards the end of the selection process you'll be invited to attend a medical.
+Applicants then move on to physical tests carried out in full firefighter uniform before attending an interview, and towards the end of the selection process you'll be invited to attend a medical.
 Good vision in both eyes and good hearing are essential.
 For more information on the NFS process see Fire Service.

 To improve your chances of entry, you need to keep fit and gain as much information as possible about both the role and the fire and rescue service in general.
 To keep up to date with relevant fire issues, join the UK Fire Service Forum.

-As well as physical fitness, you need to show:
+As well as physical fitness, you'll need to show:

 - an interest in promoting community safety, education and risk prevention.